Edward Snowden: NSA sub-contractor

-At the time of his departure from the U.S. in May 2013, he had been employed for 15 months inside the NSA's Hawaii regional operations center, which focuses on the electronic monitoring of China and North Korea, first for Dell and then for two months with Booz Allen Hamilton.
+At the time of his departure from the US in May 2013, he had been employed for 15 months inside the NSA's Hawaii regional operations center, which focuses on the electronic monitoring of China and North Korea, first for Dell and then for two months with Booz Allen Hamilton.
 While intelligence officials have described his position there as a system administrator, Snowden has said he was an infrastructure analyst, which meant that his job was to look for new ways to break into Internet and telephone traffic around the world.
 An anonymous source told Reuters that, while in Hawaii, Snowden may have persuaded 20–25 co-workers to give him their login credentials by telling them he needed them to do his job.
 The NSA sent a memo to Congress saying that Snowden had tricked a fellow employee into sharing his personal private key to gain greater access to the NSA's computer system.
 Snowden disputed the memo, saying in January 2014, "I never stole any passwords, nor did I trick an army of co-workers."
-Booz Allen terminated Snowden's employment on June 10, 2013, the day after he went public with his story, and 3 weeks after he had left Hawaii on a leave of absence.
+Booz Allen terminated Snowden's employment on June 10, 2013, the day after he went public with his story, and three weeks after he had left Hawaii on a leave of absence.

 The former colleague said Snowden was given full administrator privileges with virtually unlimited access to NSA data.
 Snowden was offered a position on the NSA's elite team of hackers, Tailored Access Operations, but turned it down to join Booz Allen.
 An anonymous source later said that Booz Allen's hiring screeners found possible discrepancies in Snowden's résumé but still decided to hire him.
 Snowden's résumé stated that he attended computer-related classes at Johns Hopkins University.
 A spokeswoman for Johns Hopkins said that the university did not find records to show that Snowden attended the university and suggested that he may instead have attended Advanced Career Technologies, a private for-profit organization that operated as the Computer Career Institute at Johns Hopkins University.
 The University of Maryland University College acknowledged that Snowden had attended a summer session at a UM campus in Asia.
 Snowden's résumé stated that he estimated he would receive a University of Liverpool computer security master's degree in 2013.
 The university said that Snowden registered for an online master's degree program in computer security in 2011 but was inactive as a student and had not completed the program.